MulberryBeacon/anarky/README.md

 ## Bugs

-* `flac2mp3` doesn't remove the temporary WAV files extracted from the input FLAC files.
-The code for this is already implemented (albeit pending a review), but it needs to be invoked
+* `flac2mp3` doesn't remove the temporary files that are extracted from the input FLAC files (WAV and cover art files).
-* `flac2mp3` doesn't remove the temporary cover file extracted from the input FLAC files.
 Code still needs to be implement to perform this step

 ## Roadmap